CCENT™ (Cisco Certified Entry Network

 67. Key word: COPY <source> <destination>

-This command copies configuration information to specified location.
-The
+copies configuration information to specified location.
+The following are

-use an older version of the command, WRITE MEMORY): This command saves the
+you can use an older version of the command, WRITE MEMORY): This command

 - COPY RUNNING STARTUP - Copies configuration from RAM to NVRAM

-used to upgrade the IOS image file to a newer version, or if your IOS image
+is used to upgrade the IOS image file to a newer version, or if your

-IPX are examples of two routing protocols that work at the Network layer of the
+IP and IPX are examples of two routing protocols that work at the Network

-usually greater than 1023.
-The following are the recommended port numbers:
+host, usually greater than 1023.
+The following are the recommended port

 - Numbers 0 - 255 are used for public applications

-link.
-Therefore, PAP is to be used only when it not possible to use CHAP.
+the link.
+Therefore, PAP is to be used only when it not possible to use

-protection against the password capture while authenticating the user.
-One
+which provides protection against the password capture while authenticating

 Authentication Protocol (PAP) and, Challenge Handshake Authentication Protocol